Former Pittsfield jail opens its doors to the homeless

 “You can feel the history,” said Sheriff Bowler.

-He and Berkshire County Jail Superintendent Jack Quinn walked these halls as corrections officers in the ‘80s.
+He and Berkshire County Jail Superintendent Jack Quinn walked the halls as corrections officers in the 1980s.

-“They’re 6 by 10 feet so with two people in there, I can touch wall to wall,” said Superintendent Quinn, as he stood inside one of the old cells.
+“They’re 6 feet by 10 feet, so with two people in there, I can touch wall to wall,” said Superintendent Quinn, as he stood inside one of the old cells.

-The jail once housed 180 inmates, but this past Friday and Saturday, about 20 people came here voluntarily.
-They didn’t stay in the cells though.
+The jail once housed 180 inmates, but this past Friday and Saturday, about 20 people entered voluntarily.
+They didn’t stay in the cells, though.

 “We had the TV going, we had chairs and tables set up trying to make it comfortable for them,” said Sheriff Bowler.